 Adopting a healthier lifestyle is easier for people who live, work, play, or go to school in an environment that supports healthy behaviors.
 Working together, communities can create the type of environment where healthy choices are easy to make.

-We all can be part of these changes: Let’s ask for healthier food choices at our workplaces and schools.
+We all can be part of these changes.
+Let’s ask for healthier food choices at our workplaces and schools.
 For every junk food item in the vending machine, ask for a healthy option, too.
 Support restaurants that help you to eat well by offering options like smaller portions, lower-calorie items, and whole-grain products.
 And let’s help make our communities safer and more appealing places to walk, bike, and be active.

-Let’s challenge ourselves to lose some extra pounds, increase our physical activity, make healthy food choices, limit alcohol, and look for ways to make our communities healthier places to live, work, and play.
+Let’s challenge ourselves to lose some extra pounds, increase our physical activity, make healthy food choices, avoid or limit alcohol, and look for ways to make our communities healthier places to live, work, and play.

 To learn more, see the American Cancer Society Guideline for Diet and Physical Activity for Cancer Prevention.